geetanjali-20/portfolio/README.md

 # My Portfolio Website

 Welcome to my portfolio website!
 This project showcases my work, skills, and experience.
-It is built using React.js, JavaScript, and various frontend technologies.
+It is built using React.js, JavaScript, and various frontend technologies and is in progress...
+🙌

 **Link** : https://geetanjali-20.github.io/portfolio/